 By Christina Haverkort (August 2020- Updated March 21)

-Pain is complex.
-There are so many kinds of pain, stemming from chronic or degenerative conditions which are generally treated with medication.
+There are so many types of pain, stemming from chronic or degenerative conditions which are generally treated with medication.
 In more general cases, pain may be related to a recent injury, treatable over the course of a few weeks or months.
 Still other pain may be chronic, particularly with older injuries that never fully healed, or postural imbalances that include ongoing discomfort lasting longer than three months.
-Most chronic conditions resulting in pain or discomfort originate either from past trauma or chronic stress.
-Unresolved trauma lingering in the human energy field affects the mental, emotional, and physical self.

-*The dictionary’s definition of fibromyalgia is a chronic disorder characterized by widespread musculoskeletal pain, fatigue, and tenderness in localized areas. (*Dictionary) Pain in the body has varied reasons, such as: postural imbalance, bunions, hip misalignment, injury, toothache, muscular imbalance… the list continues.
+*The dictionary’s definition of fibromyalgia is a chronic disorder characterized by widespread musculoskeletal pain, fatigue, and tenderness in localized areas (*Dictionary).
+Pain in the body has varied reasons, such as: postural imbalance, bunions, hip misalignment, injury, toothache, muscular imbalance… the list continues.
 Without a thorough assessment of the skeleton and muscular system, pain and tension can persist for an extended period of time.
 If the musculoskeletal system is examined and found to be sound, the reason for the overall pain is very likely the established presence of a pain body.
 The pain body is generally not perceptible, or believable, to a traditional physician, making fibromyalgia difficult to treat with traditional medicine.
-However, when someone is ready to resolve the constructs of past trauma, using a steady course of healing work, fibromyalgia can be completely healed.
-This is because energy healing proves to be one of the most effective methods of resolving ‘stuck’ emotional energy.
+However, when someone is ready to resolve the constructs of past trauma, using a steady course of healing work, fibromyalgia can be healed.

 Shingles, also known as herpes zoster, is a viral infection that typically causes a painful skin rash, often with blisters.
 It typically affects older adults or people with weak immune systems.
 A typical herpes zoster rash appears on one side of the face or body and can last two to four weeks.
 However, the pain of shingles can last for months.
 Read more about shingles HERE.